istio/istio/cni/README.md

 ### Design details

-The `istio-cni` component accomplishes ambient redirection by setting up sockets within the application pod network namespace, where:
+Broadly, `istio-cni` accomplishes ambient redirection by instructing ztunnel to set up sockets within the application pod network namespace, where:

 - one end of the socket is in the application pod
 - and the other end is in ztunnel's pod